-Some links on my blogs are from Affiliate Programmes.
+Disclosure: My blog contains links from Affiliate programmes, including Amazon Associates and Viator.
 At no extra cost to you, if you make a purchase from these links, I earn a small commission.
-Read my Affiliates policy here.
+Thank you for supporting my work and the site!

 The catacombs began as a solution to the problem of overcrowding in Paris cemeteries, a place to store remains out of sight, out of mind, ad outside the city centre.
 They are now an official Paris Museum, a setting for family vacations and illegal raves.
 Airbnb ran a contest to sleep down there overnight.
 Even Emily in Paris went there.